 I'm a simple emigrant and I like the German language

-But in five years here I never managed to learn it properly.
-Before the move I knew only a few words, and the set was pretty strange.
-For example, Sicherheitsrat – the Security Council, I knew it because I did Model UN, gesundheit – 'be healthy' – a German friend taught me during our study abroad, and so on, all sorts of useless random words.
-Next, I simply "lived in the environment," used my microscopic knowledge right away in practice, spoke funny and incorrectly, but I spoke.
-I think my spoken German is now around B1, and my grammar is below A1.
+But in my five years here I never really started to learn it properly.
+Before the move I knew only a few words, and the vocabulary was quite strange.
+For example, Sicherheitsrat – the Security Council, I knew it because I did the UN model, gesundheit – 'be healthy' – a German friend taught me during our exchange, and so on, a bunch of useless random little words.
+Then I basically lived in the milieu, putting my microscopic knowledge into practice right away, spoke in a funny and incorrect way, but I spoke.
+I think my spoken German is now somewhere around B1, and my grammar is below A1.
 Nevertheless, recently I watched three films in German, two of which I understood completely, and the third – about 30%, if not less.
 Sharing: Willkommen bei den Hartmanns – a comedy about a German family that takes in a refugee to help with the crisis.
-It’s funny and sometimes down-to-earth, with fairly simple German.
+A funny and sometimes down-to-earth film, with fairly simple German.
 Kalte Füße – a film about a thief who turns out to be a good guy inside.
-A typical cute comedy with a good ending; I even giggled a few times, and the German is understandable as well.
-Isi & Ossi – a rom-com where a girl from a good family, to spite her parents, hooks up with a boxing thug.
-Not particularly understandable German; friends say it's because half the film was in ghett o German.
-All three films are worth watching, mainly for practicing German.
-If you want plot-based film recommendations, you can check our friend Yulia's channel Насмотрелась, which talks about movies and makes cool interactive content (not an advertisement!).
-And what films do you watch to practice the language? #madeinGermany #language
+A typical cute comedy with a good ending; I even giggled a few times, the German is understandable too.
+Isi & Ossi – a rom‑com where a girl from a good family, to spite her parents, hooks up with a boxer-gangster.
+Not particularly understandable German; friends say it’s because half the film was in ghett0 German.
+All three films I can recommend watching, mainly for practicing German.
+If you want advice on films by plot, you can check out our friend Yulia's channel Насмотрелась, which talks about cinema and makes cool interactive content (not an advertisement!).
+What films do you watch to practice the language? #madeinGermany #language